dcodewizard/authentication-client/README.md

 To get started with this user authentication module, follow these steps:

+### Prerequesties

+Before you begin, make sure you have the following software installed on your computer:

+- Node.js
+- npm

+### Installation

-- Clone the repository.
+- Clone the repository with git clone (https://github.com/yourusername/user-authentication-module.git).
-- Naviagte to project directory.
+- Navigate to the rpoject directory.
+- Install all the depencies with npm install.
 - Start server with npm start.

 ## Signup